groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert-document/convert-to-pdf/convert-mbox-to-pdf.md

 id: convert-mbox-to-pdf
 url: conversion/net/convert-mbox-to-pdf
 title: Convert MBOX to PDF
-description: "You can create PDF document from a MBOX email container in C# language.
-Just check our guide and use GroupDocs.Conversion for .NET to convert MBOX to PDF in a quick and intuitive way."
+description: "MBOX format represents Email Mailbox File with .mbox extension.
+Learn how to convert MBOX to PDF file programmatically in C# language using GroupDocs.Conversion for .NET library."
 keywords: Convert MBOX to PDF in C#
 productName: GroupDocs.Conversion for .NET
 hideChildren: False